toomeysimon/toomeysimon.github.io/README.md

 <body>
 <div class="container">

-  <h1>Your Name</h1>
+  <h1>Simon Toomey</h1>
-  <p class="subtitle">cs student / hobbyist programmer / making stuff for fun</p>
+  <p class="subtitle">cs student / content creator / making stuff for fun</p>

   <hr>

   <p class="about">
-    hey! i'm currently studying [your major] at [your school]. i like building things and figuring out how stuff works. this is just a little page to keep track of my projects :)
+    junior studying computer science at west high i like to make stuff that people look at here are some of the things people looked at
   </p>

   <p class="section-title">— projects</p>